corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 Get started with the Corda 5 Developer Preview by running a sample CorDapp.
 Learn how to deploy and test a CorDapp before you modify the CorDapp template to write your own.

-This sample CorDapp allows you to launch probes between celestial bodies to send short messages.
-In this scenario, the Solar System represents your local network.
+This sample CorDapp lets you launch probes between celestial bodies to send short messages.
+In this scenario, the solar system represents your local network.
 The celestial bodies are the nodes on your network.
 To learn more about nodes, see the [node documentation]().

-The Solar System CorDapp has an optional smart contract implemented that lets you control if all celestial bodies can receive probes or if only planets can receive them.
+The Solar System CorDapp has an optional smart contract implemented.
+You can use it to determine if all celestial bodies can receive probes, or if only planets can receive them.

-The sample CorDapp contains the following nodes:
+The sample CorDapp contains these nodes:

 * Earth
 * Mars
 * Pluto

-The CorDapp has a single flow that you use to send messages between planets: `LaunchProbeFlow`
+The CorDapp has a single flow that you use to send messages between planets: `LaunchProbeFlow`.

 The flow takes in three parameters:
 {{< table >}}